 - Rubbish bins are situated at the Ruskin road car park and at the northern and southern ends of The Esplanade.
 Please use them, or better still, take your rubbish with you.

 - If you have cans or bottles with a container deposit to discard, these can be dropped off in the bin outside the Community Hall on Ruskin Road.
 The funds raised go towards Progress Association projects.

 - Beach driving is permitted on the beach in front of the township, but the speed limit is 25 kmh.
 NOTE: Bogging regularly occurs at Thompson Beach.
 If you’re not very familiar with sand driving and don’t carry the necessary equipment to get yourself out of trouble, it’s probably best avoided.

 - Dogs must be kept on leash at all times.

 - Camping and cooking fires are not permitted anywhere within the town or Park.

 - Removal of shells and beach materials is prohibited.

 - Dirt bike riding is not permitted within the Park area.

 - There are numerous paths from the Esplanade to the beach – please use them rather than going off track through the dune area, which is very sensitive and provides important protection to the township.

-- Information and a map of the town can be found on the large notice board situated at The Shed on Ruskin Road, on the left-hand side just as you enter the town.
+- Information and a map of the town can be found on the large notice board situated at the Community Hall on Ruskin Road, on the left-hand side just as you enter the town.